what is ACCA

 Mid-Level Salaries

 Salary growth for ACCA members is typically observed to increase with the attainment of 3-5 years of work experience.
 ACCA salary in India for mid-senior level are typically around ₹11–14 lakhs per year.
-Salaries in this tier turn out to be variable and are determined by the industry one falls into.
 Industries that pay the most in this category include public practice, corporate finance, and financial services.

 Salaries at the Senior Level